Quick Answer

 Assisted Living vs. Memory Care — The Practical Difference

-Assisted living is designed for people who need help with daily tasks — medication reminders, bathing, dressing — while remaining mostly independent.
+The reality is, assisted living is designed for people who need help with daily tasks — medication reminders, bathing, dressing — while remaining mostly independent.
 Residents generally know where they are, can follow simple instructions, and can participate in group activities.
+It's a common misconception that this level of care is sufficient for dementia, which is why understanding the difference between assisted living and memory care is so important.

 Memory care is built specifically for people with Alzheimer's or dementia.
 It includes: